earthsteading/Mobility-Accessibility-Compliance/README.md

  - [ ] Implement communication aids to assist people with hearing or vision impairments.
  - [ ] Install visual alarms, signage, and tactile paving to assist people with hearing impairments.
  - [ ] Provide Braille signage and tactile ground surface indicators to assist people with vision impairments.

+## Public Changing Place Checklist
+ - [ ] Accessibility: Changing Places toilets must be accessible to people with all types of disabilities.
+This includes people who use wheelchairs, people with limited mobility, and people with cognitive impairments.
+ - [ ] Usability: Changing Places toilets must be easy to use for people with all types of disabilities.
+This includes providing clear signage, adequate space, and appropriate fixtures and fittings.
+ - [ ] Safety: Changing Places toilets must be safe for people with all types of disabilities.
+This includes providing grab bars, emergency call buttons, and non-slip flooring.
+ - [ ] Hygiene: Changing Places toilets must be clean and hygienic.
+This includes providing a hoist or ceiling track system, a height-adjustable adult-sized changing bench, a clean basin with running water, and a disposable waste receptacle.
+ - [ ] Privacy: Changing Places toilets must provide privacy for people with all types of disabilities.
+This includes providing a lockable door, a privacy screen, and adequate space.
+ - [ ] Maintenance: Changing Places toilets must be well-maintained and in good working order.
+This includes regular cleaning, inspection, and repair of fixtures and fittings.
+ - [ ] Location: Changing Places toilets should be located in a central and accessible location.
+This includes providing signage to direct people to the toilets.
+ - [ ] Opening Hours: Changing Places toilets should be open during the same hours as the building or facility in which they are located.
+ - [ ] Staff Awareness: Staff should be aware of the location and availability of Changing Places toilets.
+They should also be able to provide assistance to people who need it.